Jill St. John: Career

 St. John re-signed with Universal.
 She was in a TV movie Fame Is the Name of the Game (1966) and had a supporting role in How I Spent My Summer Vacation (1967), starring future husband Robert Wagner.
 She did the Bob Hope comedy Eight on the Lam (1967), then made Banning (1967) with Wagner and The King's Pirate (1967) with Doug McClure.

 In 1966, she said "My goal is to be at a point where I have so proved myself as an actress that I can be more discriminating in the roles I choose.
 I want to be able to choose the parts I know I can do next."
 St. John nearly landed a starring role in The Fearless Vampire Killers (1967), which instead went to Sharon Tate.
 (Note: Tate also beat her out for the role of Jennifer North in Valley of the Dolls.)

 She was reunited with Sinatra for Tony Rome (1967) and did a TV movie The Spy Killer (1969), which was popular enough for a sequel Foreign Exchange (1970).
 She guested on The Name of the Game.
 Decisions!
 Decisions!
 (1971) was a TV movie St. John did with Bob Newhart and Jean Simmons.

 With Lana Wood on the set of Diamonds Are Forever (1971).
 In 2019, Wood questioned whether this photo was real.

 St. John achieved her biggest success starring as diamond smuggler Tiffany Case, the love interest of James Bond in Diamonds Are Forever (1971), opposite Sean Connery.
 She was the first American to play a Bond girl.
 The character Tiffany is argumentative, abrasive, loud, and brash when compared to previous Bond girls who were more demure; film scholars have inferred that she is meant to be a stereotypical commentary on American women.
+In a 2015 poll conducted by Moviefone, St. John ranked #9 in The 25 Best Bond Girls for her portrayal of Tiffany, and in 2023, Men's Journal named her 11th on their list of Best Bond Girls of All Time.

 In 1972, St. John appeared alongside Oliver Reed in the British crime drama Sitting Target.
 After the shoot wrapped, she took a break from her career.
 She later explained that "two pictures in a row was exhausting...
 I decided I needed a new way of life."
+Nonetheless, she recalled that Diamonds Are Forever was the most fun she had ever had on a movie.